thepeterstone/docs/pages/doc/query_language_getting_started.md

 </tbody>
 </table>

-Next, explore adding ~sample metrics.
-If you like, switch to Query Editor and add a constant -- but note that you can't switch back to Chart Builder!

 Here's an annotated screenshot of the first chart you'll see.

 * **Chart names** are easy to change just by typing.